vindia/discourse_user_importer/README.md

 This script will create users for a Discourse installation given a CSV file with users.

+Some features include:

+* Password is automatically generated, but your users need to reset it
+* Imported users are automatically approved by the system user (`id: -1`)
+* Users can be automatically assigned to one or more predefined groups

+Caveats:

+* Error handling may be a little rough.
+Please check beforehand if all data in your CSV-file is correct, e.g. that the groups you want to use already exist.

 ## Import file format

     email;name;username;title;groups